 If you’ve been following our recent sales blog series “Building a Successful Inside Sales Process,” you’ve already decided who you would like to sell to and what data you are going to collect about them.
 Now, you need to know what you will say when you get a hold of them.
-We will discuss the prospecting steps to reach the decision maker in our next blog but before you do, you must be prepared to deliver your message.
+We will discuss the prospecting steps to reach the decision maker on our next blog but before you do, you must be prepared to deliver a successful message.

 There are 5 steps to creating a good word track.
 I will define each of them below –

 - Acknowledgment –Recognize that you are interrupting them and let them know you will be brief.